-Within 15 business days of receiving all of the information requested from the prospective homeowner, the management shall notify the seller and the prospective homeowner, in writing, of either acceptance or rejection of the application, and the reason if rejected.
-During this 15-day period the prospective homeowner shall comply with the management's request, if any, for a personal interview.
-If the approval of a prospective homeowner is withheld for any reason other than either of the following, the management or owner may be held liable for all damages proximately resulting therefrom:
+(e) (1) Within 15 business days of receiving all of the information requested from the prospective purchaser, the management shall notify the seller and the prospective purchaser, in writing, of either acceptance or rejection of the application.
+During this 15-day period, the prospective purchaser shall comply with the management's request, if any, for a personal interview.